kevinsupendi/intern-pendi/Documentation/manual_setup.md

 # KUBERNETES THE HARD WAY ON LINUX

 ## Recreate using Google Compute Engine VMs

 References :

 https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/06-kubernetes-worker.md
 https://github.com/Praqma/LearnKubernetes/blob/master/kamran/Kubernetes-The-Hard-Way-on-BareMetal.md

 ### Steps to do :

-1. Setup network, design network, configure firewall
+1. Setup network, design network, configure firewall (can be automated with Terraform)
-2. Design kubernetes architecture (H/A or not)
+2. Design kubernetes architecture (H/A or not, decide number of etcd, master and node components)
-3. Create VMs
+3. Create VMs (can be automated with Terraform)

 	There will be :
 	- etcd component
 	- Master component (apiserver, scheduler, controller-manager)
-	- Worker component (kubelet, kube-proxy, docker)
+	- Node component (kubelet, kube-proxy, docker)
-	- Load Balancer (optional)

-4. Generate certificates if necessary (HTTPS)
+4. Generate certificates for HTTPS
 5. Copy certs to all components

 **etcd**